mne-tools/mne-bids/paper/paper.md

 the [BIDS validator](https://github.com/bids-standard/bids-validator).
 Moreover, ``MNE-BIDS`` supports converting data formats that are not BIDS compatible into permissible formats.
-As a result of this, users can easily convert their datasets to BIDS in a matter of minutes, rather than hours of manual labour.
+These utilities allow users to easily convert their datasets to BIDS in a matter of minutes, rather than hours of manual labour.

 In addition to this core functionality, ``MNE-BIDS`` is continuously being extended to facilitate the analysis of BIDS formatted data.
-To name some features, it is possible to read a BIDS dataset and obtain a Python object, ready for analyis with ``MNE-Python``.
-Users can save a T1-weighted anatomical MRI image alongside the MEG or EEG data and apply an automatic defacing algorithm for anonymization purposes.
-As a last example, anatomical landmark coordinates can be saved to enable coregistration between the MEG/EEG and MRI data, which is necessary for computation of forward and inverse solutions.
+Some features include: reading a BIDS dataset as a set of Python objects for analysis with ``MNE-Python``, defacing T1-weighted anatomical MRI images to anonymize data and facilitate sharing, and saving anatomical landmark coordinates to enable coregistration between the MEG/EEG and MRI data, which is necessary for computation of forward and inverse solutions.